mieky/mieky.github.io/_posts/2016-01-06-pay-attention-twitter.md

 For example, Twitter's search at <a href="https://search.twitter.com/">search.twitter.com</a> is unbelievable.
 From the ludicrous amounts of data that Twitter stores each second, you only need to remember one keyword and you can find year-old tweets in an instant. *"I once tweeted this cool imagemagick script, let's see if I can <a href="https://twitter.com/search?q=mieky%20imagemagick&src=typd">find it</a>..."*

-Twitter becomes most useful once you find people to follow that keep on bringing relevant content to your timeline.
+Twitter becomes most useful once you find people to follow who keep on bringing relevant content to your timeline.
 It could be easier to maintain and discover followees, though.
 Who are my friends following whom I retweet all the time?
 What are the keywords that are most likely to trigger likes from me?
 This information is all in there to be found and put into use.

 Rumors about Twitter changing how their timeline algorithm works has gotten people on their toes.
 I'm pretty confident it will eventually make things better and not worse, considering I already miss many interesting items on my timeline just because of the sheer volume of information I need to manually go through.
 It all boils down to using computers for what they're good at.